 The Birth of Shani: A Son Born of Tapas and Shadow

 Chhaya, although created from Sanjna's shadow, lives a real life beside Surya, and that life produces real children.
 The classical accounts are gentle on this point.
-Chhaya is not a deception but an instrument; her devotion to Surya is genuine, and her own children are born of that devotion as fully as any others.
-Shani is the first of them.
+Chhaya is not merely a deception but an instrument; her devotion to Surya is genuine, and her own children are born of that devotion as fully as any others.
+Shani belongs to this Chhaya lineage.

 The Symbolism of the Dark Form

-Shani's complexion is not a stylistic choice.
-Each detail of his body in the iconography points to a specific Jyotish meaning the tradition will later draw out.
+Each detail of Shani's body in the iconography points to a Jyotish meaning the tradition will later draw out.
 The dark colour signals concentration of energy rather than absence of light.
 The lean body marks the planet of restriction and patience rather than abundance.
-His later mount is a slow black crow or a buffalo, both animals associated with deliberate movement, nocturnal vigilance, and the quiet weight of time.
+His later mount is a crow, vulture, or buffalo depending on the tradition, each image carrying deliberate movement, vigilance, and the quiet weight of time.

 Long before Surya looks at him, the cosmos has already prepared the contrast.
 The father is brightness, vitality, daylight, and forward momentum.
 The son is darkness, austerity, nightfall, and the long pause.
 They are not drawn as opposites by accident.
 They are drawn as opposites because the story will need them to teach a particular lesson about light and shadow within a single lineage.